 Fifty-eight million copies of Connelly’s books have sold worldwide and he has been translated into thirty-nine foreign languages.
 He has won the Edgar Award, Anthony Award, Macavity Award, Los Angeles Times Best Mystery/Thriller Award, Shamus Award, Dilys Award, Nero Award, Barry Award, Audie Award, Ridley Award, Maltese Falcon Award (Japan), .38 Caliber Award (France), Grand Prix Award (France), Premio Bancarella Award (Italy), and the Pepe Carvalho award (Spain) .

 Michael was the President of the Mystery Writers of America organization in 2003 and 2004.
-In addition to his literary work, Michael is one of the producers of the pilot, “Bosch,” which will be streaming on Amazon Prime Instant Video.
+In addition to his literary work, Michael is one of the producers of the TV pilot, “Bosch,” which is streaming on Amazon Prime Instant Video.
 It is based on his Harry Bosch series of books.
 He was also one of the creators, writers, and consulting producers of Level 9, a TV show about a task force fighting cyber crime, that ran on UPN in the Fall of 2000.
 And he can sometimes be seen on the hit TV show Castle playing poker!

 Michael lives with his family in Florida.